Get Ready for Some Football

 TVs: 20 inside plus 10 outside

-GAME DAY ATMOSPHERE: Known as Heinz Field West, Harold’s opened 81 years ago and is one of the most popular places for Steelers fans to gather outside of the Keystone State.
+GAME DAY ATMOSPHERE: Known as Heinz Field West, Harold’s opened in 1935 and is one of the most popular places for Steelers fans to gather outside of the Keystone State.
 Check out the extensive team memorabilia on the walls, including an autographed Mean Joe Greene jersey and framed Iron City beer cans.